Summary and Schedule

 Details

-This course uses Python and was developed using Python 3.11, therefore it is recommended that you have a Python 3.11 or newer environment.
+This course was originally developed using Python 3.11 and last tested with Python 3.14.
+We recommend that you have a Python 3.14 environment.

 To complete some of the exercises you will need to use a text-editor or Python IDE, so make sure you have your favourite available.